 Bitcoin is a cryptocurrency that has risen in popularity in recent years.
-Though it is expanding, many people are trouble truly understand its value.
+Though it is expanding, many people truly understand its value.

 Satoshi Nakamoto, the creator of Bitcoin, published a document that details the roadmap of creating the cryptocurrency.
 Satoshi Nakamoto describes Bitcoin as a “A Peer-to-Peer Electronic Cash System”.